 Curricular Practical Training (CPT)

-CPT may be authorized by UPSem for F-1 students participating in employment or training that is required for their degree program.
+CPT may be authorized by UPSem for F-1 students participating in employment or training that is required for their degree program and is offered by sponsoring employers through cooperative agreements with Union Presbyterian Seminary’s Supervised Ministry and Vocational Placement Office (SMVPO).
 This could include CPE and supervised ministry work, and it can be paid or volunteer.
 In most cases, the student will not be permitted to work more than 20 hours per week total while school is in session, including additional on-campus employment.
-Authorization for CPT is indicated on the student’s copy of the I-20 form and will include the name of the company, beginning and ending dates, and the signature of the International Student Advisor.
+Authorization for CPT is indicated on the student’s copy of the I-20 form and will include the name of the employer, beginning and ending dates, and the signature of the International Student Advisor.

 Optional Practical Training (OPT)